 By day three and four, many men will be feeling pretty good and may want to resume regular sexual activity.
 If everything feels all right (and your doctor says it’s OK), then it’s probably safe to go for it, but use caution.
 Some doctors who allow intercourse after a few days recommend “gentle” sexual activity, so don’t get too crazy.

 Above all, use common sense.
 If you’re still tender, not feeling right, or have any reservations about jumping back into the sack, it’s best to play it safe and wait a little longer.

 Remember: You won’t be sterile right away

 Something very important to remember is that you won’t be sterile right away, so even when you’re ready to start having sex again, you need to keep using contraception until you have confirmed you are 100% sterile.
 The only way to be sure of this is by having a semen analysis or by using an in-home kit if you’d rather stay in the privacy of your own home.
 There’s an excellent in-home test kit available by Spermcheck.
-You can check the current price here.

 This point cannot be overstated: keep using birth control immediately after your operation.
 You don’t have to search far to find horror stories of couples who became pregnant shortly after a vasectomy operation (although these couples usually call these pregnancies “miracles” instead of “horror stories”).